IBM/kone/README.md

 ### `kone delete`

-`kobe delete` simply passes through to `kubectl delete`.
+`kone delete` simply passes through to `kubectl delete`.
 It is exposed purely out of convenience for cleaning up resources created through `kone apply`.

 ### `kone version`

-`kone version` prints version of ko.
+`kone version` prints version of kone.
 For not released binaries it will print hash of latest commit in current git tree.

 ## With `minikube`